Federal Direct Stafford Loans

 Federal Direct Parent (PLUS) Loans

-Note: For the 2013-14 academic year, the Office of Financial Aid will not begin processing PLUS loans until after July 1, 2013.
-Due to time limits on credit approval, it is recommended that families wait until after July 1 to apply for a PLUS loan.
+For the 2014-15 academic year, the Office of Financial Aid will not begin processing PLUS loans until after July 1, 2014.
+Due to time limits on credit approval, parents must wait until after July 1, 2014 to apply for a PLUS loan.

 The PLUS loan is available to creditworthy parents of dependent undergraduate students, and are not based upon financial need.
 Parents may borrow up to the full cost of attendance less any financial aid, annually for each dependent, undergraduate student.
 The first step in applying for a PLUS loan is to be sure that the student for whom a PLUS loan is being processed has file the FAFSA.
 A completed FAFSA is required for all Parent PLUS applications.

 The 2014-2015 interest rate for the PLUS loan is 7.21% fixed.
 An origination fee is deducted from the loan before the funds are sent to the college.
 The origination fee for 2014-2015 is 4.288%.
 Repayment begins 60 days after the final disbursement and is based on a 10-year repayment.
 The borrower may also contact the loan servicer to make interest-only payments, or defer payments until the student is no longer enrolled in school at least half-time.

 Parents may apply for the parent PLUS loan at www.studentloans.gov.
 Parents must electronically sign a Master Promissory Note (MPN) before the funds can be disbursed to the College.